 The key word here is rated.
 Arc rated means that it has been tested, and the testing has determined a level of protection in calories per square centimeter.
 If the PPE is arc rated, this value will be visible on the material used as PPE.
-In addition, this value should be proceeded by one of the following abbreviations: ATPV (Arc Thermal Protection Value) or EBT (Energy Breakopen Threshold).
+In addition, this value should be proceeded by one of the following abbreviations: ATPV (Arc Thermal Performance Value) or EBT (Energy Breakopen Threshold).
 The value that is determined to be the lowest during testing will be the value preceding the calorie rating.

 Arc Rated Clothing stating calorie rating and ATPV along with standard ASTM F 1506